-Most of nuclear power plants operates a single-shaft turbine-generator that consists of one multi-stage HP turbine and three parallel multi-stage LP turbines, a main generator and an exciter.
-HP Turbine is usually double-flow reaction turbine with about 10 stages with shrouded blades and produces about 30-40% of the gross power output of the power plant unit.
-LP turbines are usually double-flow reaction turbines with about 5-8 stages (with shrouded blades and with free-standing blades of last 3 stages).
+Most nuclear power plants operate a single-shaft turbine generator consisting of one multi-stage HP turbine, three parallel multi-stage LP turbines, the main generator, and an exciter.
+HP Turbine is usually a double-flow reaction turbine with about 10 stages with shrouded blades and produces about 30-40% of the gross power output of the power plant unit.
+LP turbines are usually double-flow reaction turbines with about 5-8 stages (with shrouded blades and free-standing blades for the last 3 stages).
 LP turbines produce approximately 60-70% of the gross power output of the power plant unit.
-Each turbine rotor is mounted on two bearings, i.e., there are double bearings between each turbine module.
-The range of alloys used in steam turbines is relatively small, partly because of the need to ensure a good match of thermal properties, such as expansion and conductivity, and partly because of the need for high-temperature strength at acceptable cost.
+Each turbine rotor is mounted on two bearings, i.e., double bearings between each turbine module.
+The range of alloys used in steam turbines is relatively small, partly because of the need to ensure a good match of thermal properties, such as expansion and conductivity, and partly because of the need for high-temperature strength at an acceptable cost.

 - Material for turbine rotors.
-They rotors of steam turbines are usually made of low-alloy steel.
-The role of the alloying elements is to increase hardenability in order to optimize mechanical properties and toughness after heat treatment.
-The rotors or are required to handle the highest steam conditions therefore the alloy most commonly used is CrMoV steel.
+The rotors of steam turbines are usually made of low-alloy steel.
+The role of the alloying elements is to increase hardenability to optimize mechanical properties and toughness after heat treatment.
+The rotors are required to handle the highest steam conditions; therefore, the alloy most commonly used is CrMoV steel.

 - Material of turbine blading.
 For gas turbines, the turbine blades are often the limiting component.
 The highest temperature in the cycle occurs at the end of the combustion process, and it is limited by the maximum temperature that the turbine blades can withstand.
-As usual, metallurgical considerations (about 1700 K) place an upper limits on thermal efficiency.
-Therefore turbine blades often use exotic materials like superalloys and many different methods of cooling, such as internal air channels, boundary layer cooling, and thermal barrier coatings.
-The development of superalloys in the 1940s and new processing methods such as vacuum induction melting in the 1950s greatly increased the temperature capability of turbine blades.
+As usual, metallurgical considerations (about 1700 K) place upper limits on thermal efficiency.
+Therefore turbine blades often use exotic materials like superalloys and many different cooling methods, such as internal air channels, boundary layer cooling, and thermal barrier coatings.
+The development of superalloys in the 1940s and new processing methods, such as vacuum induction melting in the 1950s, greatly increased the temperature capability of turbine blades.
 Modern turbine blades often use nickel-based superalloys that incorporate chromium, cobalt, and rhenium.

 - Steam turbine blades are not exposed to such high temperatures, but they must withstand an operation with two-phase fluid.
-High content of water droplets can cause the rapid impingement and erosion of the blades which occurs when condensed water is blasted onto the blades.
-To prevent this, for example, condensate drains are installed in the steam piping leading to the turbine.
-Another challenge for engineers is the design of blades of the last stage of LP turbine.
-These blades must be (due to high specific volume of steam) very long, which induces enormous centrifugal forces during operation.
-Therefore, turbine blades are subjected to stress from centrifugal force (turbine stages can rotate at tens of thousands of revolutions per minute (RPM), but usually at 1800 RPM) and fluid forces that can cause fracture, yielding, or creep failures.
+The high content of water droplets can cause rapid impingement and erosion of the blades, which occurs when condensed water is blasted onto the blades.
+For example, condensate drains are installed in the steam piping leading to the turbine to prevent this.
+Another challenge for engineers is the design of blades for the last stage of the LP turbine.
+These blades must be (due to the high specific volume of steam) very long, which induces enormous centrifugal forces during operation.
+Therefore, turbine blades are subjected to stress from centrifugal force (turbine stages can rotate at tens of thousands of revolutions per minute (RPM), but usually at 1800 RPM) and fluid forces that can cause a fracture, yielding, or creep failures.

 Material Problems of Turbines

 Erosion corrosion is the cumulative damage induced by electrochemical corrosion reactions and mechanical effects from relative motion between the electrolyte and the corroding surface.
-Erosion can also occur in combination with other forms of degradation, such as corrosion.
-This is referred to as erosion-corrosion.
+Erosion can also occur with other forms of degradation, such as corrosion, which is referred to as erosion-corrosion.
 Erosion corrosion is a material degradation process due to the combined effect of corrosion and wear.
 Nearly all flowing or turbulent corrosive media can cause erosion corrosion.
 The mechanism can be described as follows: